 Throughout the four years of his formative Blue Period, Picasso spent a considerable amount of time in Paris, where he embarked on a macabre and pessimistic investigation of detained Parisian sex workers.5 Among the artist's earliest fascinations with despondent subjects at the turn of the century, the confined women that he encountered at the Saint-Lazare prison, after having been granted access to the prison by the chief venereologist in 1901, especially captured his attention.
-Scholars often conjecturally argue that Picasso was simultaneously drawn to the easy availability of free models, as well as by their condition that appropriately embodied his view of sex as "ecstatic and tender, but also guilt-inducing and bound up with suffering, even death."
-In this hospital-prison, syphilitic and sick sex workers were grouped together in deplorable conditions.
+Scholars often conjecturally argue that Picasso was simultaneously drawn to the easy availability of free models, as well as by their condition that appropriately embodied his view of sex as "ecstatic and tender, but also guilt-inducing and bound up with suffering, even death."6 In this hospital-prison, syphilitic and sick sex workers were grouped together in deplorable conditions.
 They were permitted to give birth and care for their children until the age of four, provided they still required nursing.
-Special dormitories were constructed for these mothers and their children, and the overcrowded, communal rooms were equipped with crèches for the babies placed at the center.
-These infant bedfellows included both those brought into the prison upon their mothers' detention, as well as those who were delivered within its very walls.
+Special dormitories were equipped with crèches for the babies placed at the center.
+These infant bedfellows included both those brought into the prison upon their mothers' detention, as well as those who were delivered within its very walls,